zooniverse/mobile/.github/ISSUE_TEMPLATE/bug_report.md

 In order to fix an issue, we need to be able to reproduce it.
 To give us the best chance of reproducing your issue, please follow these steps:

 1. Please check that you currently have the latest mobile app version installed.
 If not, please update.
+2. Please check that the [open issues](https://github.com/zooniverse/mobile/projects/6) do not already address the bug you are reporting.
+If so, you can comment on that issue to let us know that we should prioritize it!

 In your issue, please include: